clausejs/clausejs/packages/specky-docgen/README.md

 # specky-docgen

-The goal of this subproject is to provide necessary tools that automatically generates API documentation based on a a set of specs and some additional notes and usage examples.
+The goal for this subproject is to provide necessary tools that automatically generate API documentation based on a a set of specs and some additional notes and usage examples provided by app developers.

 This is currently a work in progress and is subject to heavy change.